-A forum for insights and analysis on what is driving America’s electorate, focusing on today's news and key issues, and written by Voter Study Group participants and staff.
+A Voter Study Group forum for insights and analysis on what is driving America’s electorate, focusing on today's news and key issues.

 Robert Griffin and Mayesha Quasem of Democracy Fund Voter Study Group examine assumptions underlying protests of pandemic restrictions in The Washington Post’s Monkey Cage.

 In a new Washington Post op-ed, Robert Griffin, John Sides, and Michael Tesler examine Nationscape™ data and the shifting views on Asian-Americans in this era of COVID-19.